NaveItay/collatz_conjecture_kubernetes_cluster/README.md

 ### Project stages:
 1. Create a python apllication
-2. Set up a kubernetes cluster and expose the code as a service.
+2. Set up a kubernetes cluster and expose the apllication as a service.
    - Check if virtualization is supported in your machine
    - Install docker desktop